-11.4 AWARD ADJUSTMENT.
-Subject to the terms of the Performance Award, the Committee may make downward adjustments to Performance Awards to Performance Award Participants.

-11.5 PARTIAL PERFORMANCE PERIOD PARTICIPATION.
+- 11.4 AWARD ADJUSTMENT.
+Subject to the terms of the Performance Award, the Committee may make downward adjustments to Performance Awards to Performance Award Participants. - PARTIAL PERFORMANCE PERIOD PARTICIPATION.
 Subject to applicable restrictions under Section 162(m) of the Code, the Committee shall determine the extent to which an Employee shall participate in a partial Performance Period because of becoming eligible to be a Performance Award Participant after the beginning of such Performance Period.
 In the event a Performance Award Participant's employment with the Company is terminated for any reason, other than after a Change of Control, prior to completing at least fifty percent (50%) of the Performance Period for a Performance Award, no payment shall be made pursuant to the Performance Award.
-In the event a Performance Award Participant's employment with the Company is terminated (a) on account of termination by the Company for other than Termination for Cause, (b) death or (c) Total Disability after completing at least fifty percent (50%) of the Performance Period for a Performance Award, if the Indicators of Performance are met, no later than March 15 of the year immediately following the calendar year in which his or her employment is terminated or by a later date by which such payment may be made so that the payment falls under the short term deferral exception of Section 409A of the Code.
+In the event a Performance Award Participant's employment with the Company is terminatefd (a) on account of termination by the Company for other than Termination for Cause, (b) death or (c) Total Disability after completing at least fifty percent (50%) of the Performance Period for a Performance Award, such Performance Award Participant shall be paid a pro rata portion of the Performance Award, if the Indicators of Performance are met, no later than March 15 of the year immediately following the calendar year in which his or her employment is terminated or by a later date by which such payment may be made so that the payment falls under the short term deferral exception of Section 409A of the Code.
 No payment shall be made pursuant to a Performance Award if the Performance Award Participant's employment with the Company is voluntarily terminated by him or her for any reason or is Terminated for Cause prior to the end of the Performance Period.

-ARTICLE XII

-ADJUSTMENT UPON CHANGES IN STOCK
+ARTICLE XII ADJUSTMENT UPON CHANGES IN STOCK